vg-json-data/sm-json-data/connection/connection-readme.md

 * _Vertical Door:_ Just a vertical door.
 * _Horizontal Morph Tunnel:_ A transition between two rooms that is a Morph passage.
 The vanilla game has only one of those, between Main Street and Mt.
 Everest in Maridia.
 * _Vertical Sandpit:_ Found only in Maridia, these are room transitions that are navigated by falling into quicksand.
 Notably, these connections can only be navigated by Samus in one direction.
+* _Elevator:_ A transition between two rooms by an elevator.
+* _Story Marker:_ A transition between two rooms that is handled by story progression rather than in-room mechanics.

 ### node/position
 Both nodes in a connection have a position.
 This can be one of `left`, `right`, `top`, or `bottom`.
 Please note that this is the position of the node as compared to the other node in the connection, _not_ their position within their perspective room.

-For example: Suppose that door 1 is the top-right room in Parlor, and door 2 is the bottom-left door in Landing Site.
+For example: Suppose that door 1 is the top-right door in Parlor, and door 2 is the bottom-left door in Landing Site.
 Those doors form a connection.
 Door 1 is on the right side of its room, but it is on the left side of the connection because it is on the left of door 2.
+So in this example, door 1 is on the left side of the connection and door 2 is on the right side.